-Legion Fundraiser.
-8-ball pool tournament at the Little Current Legion.
-Saturday, January 28.
-Registration at 12 pm to 12:45 pm; first break at 1 pm.
-Entry fee is $15, rules based on Legion and V.N.E.A Regulations.
+Legion Fundraiser, 8-ball pool tournament at the Little Current Legion, Saturday, April 1.
+Registration: 12 pm to 12:45 pm.
+First break at 1 pm.
+Entry fee $15.
+Rules based on Legion and V.N.E.A.
+Regulations.
 Co-ordinator Norris Valiquette, 705-368-1717.

 SEA CADET EVENTS